tessel/t2-docs/Tutorials/i2c.md

       //This array is going to store the final x,y,z values var out=[];

+      // The for loop is iterated 3 times, in order to extract the x,y, and z acceleration values. for (var i=0;i<3;i++){

       /*

-      The for loop is iterated 3 times, in order to extract the x,y,z values.
        We have 16 bits to put together - the most significant 8 bits and the least significant 8 bits so that we can interpret them as one number.
-This combined value is placed in gCount variable using the OR operation
+This combined value is placed in gCount variable using the OR operation.
       The gCount variable is a bitwise OR operation between two binary numbers:
         1. The 8 bits in OUT_MSB for a given coordinate are shifted left by 8 bits in order to make space for the remaining 8 bits of the OUT_LSB.
         2. The OUT_LSB of the respective coordinate.

-        The gCount number of the respective coordinate is right shifted by 4 to get rid of the unused lower 0 bits which are 4 in number yielding the 12 bits that the datasheet specifies each coordinate has on page number 21.

-        Lastly, normalize the coordinate to get a value between 0 and 1, dividing gCount by 2^10.

      */

-      // Three iterations for the three coordinates for (var i=0;i<3;i++){
         var gCount=(dataReceived[i*2] << 8) | dataReceived[(i*2)+1];

+      // The gCount number of the respective coordinate is right shifted by 4 to get rid of the unused lower 0 bits which are 4 in number yielding the 12 bits that the datasheet specifies each coordinate has on page number 21.
         gCount=gCount >> 4;

 /*